ronalddddd/proxy-cache/readme.md

 # Proxy Cache

-A simple proxy cache with an extensible driver interface for stale-cache checking and external cache storage.
-Comes with a mongodb driver by default.
+A simple proxy cache with an adapter interface for stale-cache checking and external cache storage.
+Comes with a MongoDB adapter by default.

-The default driver implements the `checkIfStale()` method by checking a "PublishSchedule" collection in mongodb that stores a "publish_date" field indicating when the next publish will happen and hence invalidate existing cache.
+The default adapter implements the `checkIfStale()` method by checking a "PublishSchedule" collection in mongodb that stores a "publish_date" field indicating when the next publish will happen and hence invalidate existing cache.
+The method should return a promise that resolves to a boolean value indicating if the cache should be considered stale.

-The default driver also implements the external cache storage interfaces and stores cached data in the "ProxyCache" collection.
+The default adapter also implements the external cache storage interfaces and stores cached data in the "ProxyCache" collection.
+The methods implemented are `setCache(key, value)`, `getCache(key)`, `clearCache()`, all returning a promise that resolves when the task is completed.

 # Install